turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 ## Rubric

 Passing this project is a requirement for graduation.
 A student must pass **all three** rubric sections to pass this project.
-If a student fails to meet expecations for one or more of the rubric sections, instructors will determine next steps.
+If a student fails to meet expectations for one or more of the rubric sections, instructors will determine next steps.

 ### Work Ethic
 A student passes this section by: